Penguins and Real Estate Investing

 For many, this alone creates the trip of a lifetime.

-You will return from the trip with a lifetime of memories.
-And many new friends.
+You will return home with a lifetime of memories and many new friends.

 Proposed Itinerary